-Name: Myrthe Purdue Page
+Name: MyrHe Purche Page

 INCOME LIMITS and PROHIBITED INCOME: Be advised that the outside earned income limit and prohibitions on types of income may apply to you after you are on House payroll.
 The 2022 limit on outside earned income for Members and employees compensated at or above the "senior staff" rate was \$29,895.
 The 2023 limit is \$31,815.
-In addition, certain types of income (notably honoraria, director's fees, and payments for professional services involving a fiduciary relationship) are totally prohibited for Members and senior staff.
-List the source, type, and amount of earned income from any source (other than the filer's current employment by the U.S. government) totaling \$200 or more during the reporting period.
+In addition, certain types of income (notably honoraria, director's fees, earned income for Members and employees compensated at or above the "senior staff" rate was \$29,895.
+The 2023 limit is \$31,815.
+In addition, certain types of income (notably honoraria, director's fees, List the source, type, and amount of earned income from any source (other than the filer's current employment by the U.S. government) totaling \$200 or more during the reporting period.
 For both the filer and filer's spouse, list the source and amount of any honoraria.
 List only the source for other spouse earned income exceeding \$1,000.
 See examples below.
 EXCLUDE: Military pay (such as National Guard or Reserve pay), federal retirement programs, and benefits received under the Social Security Act.